-- We are keen to ensure that papers engage with ongoing debates in this field and that relevant work is cited and critiqued.
-We would like you to ensure that you have dealt with relevant previous papers that have been published in CM&E and related journal.
+- It is importan that papers engage with ongoing debates in their field and that relevant work is cited and critiqued.
+Clearly, it is important to ensure that you have dealt with relevant previous papers that have been published in the core literature of your field.
 You should critically evaluate both those that your work challenges, and those that your work vindicates.
-But we are not asking you to vindicate previous research just for the sake of it.
-And, of course, it may be that there is no relevant work in this journal, which would be a very interesting situation.
-If this is the case, then you should make clear the antecedents of your research, and explain why this journal should be extending its scope into what appears to be new territory.
+But this does not mean you should vindicate previous research just for the sake of it.
+And, of course, it may be that there is no directly relevant work in the literature , which would be a very interesting situation.
+If this is the case, then you should find research that is like the research you want to do.
+This means finding work where the authors’ interests are similar to your interests, even if they looked at at entirely different phenomenon in their empirical work.
 It is also important to connect your work to the wider research literature, in order to position your research appropriately.
 The contribution of your work to our collective understanding will be clearer if you can make the connections to the underlying disciplines that inform this research.
 Therefore, include citation and critique of research papers that develop the underlying science and/or approach in your research.
 This can be particularly problematic in an applied field like construction management.
 Researchers sometimes seem to assume that the construction sector is not part of the same world that the rest of us inhabit, and therefore set out to re-invent the wheel.